 For now, there are no theming controls for Church Center.
 We've intentionally kept the design of Church Center as neutral as possible (black text on a white page with blue links).

-If you embed events or groups into your webpages, you might run into the issues shown in the sections below:
+If you embed events, groups, the directory, or the main church calendar into your web pages, you might run into the issues shown in the sections below:

 Church Center uses an encrypted TLS connection which may differ from your church's website.
 On event registrations that require payment, Church Center asks for credit card numbers and bank account information.